loweyequeue/alchemist/README.md

 Other optional fields:
 - hide:`bool` hide the task from `alchemist --list` (`hide = true`)

-### parallel_task
+### Parallel Task

-A parallel task is very similar to serial_task except that all tasks will be ran at the same time and then be awaited.
+A parallel task is very similar to serial task except that all tasks will be ran at the same time and then be awaited.

 Inside your `alchemist.toml` create a new task with at least a `parallel_tasks` field
 ```toml